snowboard SHAPES explained

 This snowboard shape is better to ride and land in switch and to rotate in general.
 Twin shapes are mostly used in freestyle / jump / pipe / jib snowboards.
 Found in all the snowboards described as "true twins", in some described as "directional twins", and maybe even in some described as "directional".

-On a snowboard with a twin shape, the shape in both sides (from tips to center) is equal.(note: a true twin snowboard has a twin shape, a twin flexibility, a twin profile and centered inserts, everything is twin, except for the graphics, those may be directional:)
+On a snowboard with a twin shape, the shape in both sides (from tips to center) is equal.(note: a snowboard called "true twin" has a twin shape, a twin flexibility, a twin profile and centered inserts, everything is twin, except for the graphics, those may be directional:)